5 ECTS credits

 Compulsory Assignments and Attendance

-Groups of 4-5 students work together on a research grant proposal for funding of a clinical/field trial.
-Documented contribution to this proposal, which is presented in a plenary session is a prerequisite for taking the course examination.
+Groups of 4-5 students work together on an analysis of a published trial and a research grant proposal for funding of a clinical/field trial.
+Documented contribution to this group work, which is presented in a plenary session is a prerequisite for taking the course examination.

 Forms of Assessment